Conjectural estimates on the Mordell-Weil and Tate-Shafarevich groups of an abelian variety: Notations

-It has being proved (see the references in \cite{lockhart-rosen-silverman}) that $\varepsilon_{\vp}(l)$ and $\delta_{\vp}(l)$ are independents of $l$ so we will denote them by $\varepsilon_{\vp} $ and $\delta_{\vp}$.
-They are called the {\it tame} part and, respectively the {\it wild} part of the conductor.
+It has been proven (see the references in \cite{lockhart-rosen-silverman}) that $\varepsilon_{\vp}(\ell)$ and $\delta_{\vp}(\ell)$ are independent of $\ell$ so we will denote them by $\varepsilon_{\vp} $ and $\delta_{\vp}$.
+They are called the {\it tame} part and the {\it wild} part of the conductor, respectively.
 The exponent of the conductor is given by